-The Robert Wood Johnson Foundation has created a system for electronic submission of reports and other grant products that will allow us to stay current with your work and to post your important products on our Web site, www.rwjf.org, on a timely basis.
+The Robert Wood Johnson Foundation has created a system for electronic submission of reports and other products from its grants and contracts (herein after called awards) that will allow us to stay current with your work and to post your important products on our website, www.rwjf.org, on a timely basis.

-Effective immediately, only reports and products from grantees and program contractors (herein after called Grantees) that meet the criteria specified in this document should be submitted electronically.
+Effective immediately, only reports and products from grantees and program contractors (herein after called grantees) that meet the criteria specified in this document should be submitted electronically.
 Please comply with the instructions detailed here to ensure your documents are processed appropriately.